Review of the gaming laptop Acer Nitro 5 AN515-54: inexpensive and powerful

 </ img>

-The laptop demonstrates, albeit not top-end, butvery high performance, enough power for rendering video content, and for modern games.
-In graphic tests, it significantly outperforms the past Nitro 5 with the GTX 1050 Ti, in the “processor” ones it lags slightly behind.
-But this is to be expected as we had a configuration with a six-core Intel Core i7-8750H on our test:
+The laptop demonstrates, albeit not top-end, butvery high performance, enough power for rendering video content and for modern games.
+In graphics tests, it significantly outperforms the previous Nitro 5 with GTX 1050 Ti, in &#8220;processor&#8221; — is a little behind.
+But this is quite expected, as we tested with a configuration with a six-core Intel Core i7-8750H:

 </ img>